isindir/sops-secrets-operator/README.md

   > jenkins-secrets.enc.yaml
 ```

-> **NOTE:** after using regex `sops --encrypted-regex` resulting file may be unapplicable to the kubernetes cluster, use
+> **NOTE:** after using regex `sops --encrypted-regex` resulting file may be inapplicable to the kubernetes cluster, use
   this feature with care

 * Encrypt file using `sops` and GCP KMS key: